Home | Stories and Essays

 In 1910, the

-lynching of a Mexicano by a Texas mob incited riots in Mexico, and unleashed national protests during the
+lynching of a Mexicano by a Texas mob incited riots in Mexico, and

-fraudulent elections between the dictator Porfirio
+unleashed national protests during the fraudulent elections between the

-Diaz and Francisco Madero.
-Madero called for
+dictator Porfirio Diaz and Francisco Madero.
+Madero called for the overthrow of the

-the overthrow of the Mexican government from his exile in El Paso in 1911.
-Not
+Mexican government from his exile in El

-only were Madero and Pancho
+Not only were Madero and Pancho Villa in and

-Villa in and out of El
+out of El Paso

-Paso and Juárez during these historic days, but also Pascual Orozco, Giuseppe Garibaldi, Felipe Angeles, and
+and Juárez during these historic days, but also Pascual Orozco, Giuseppe Garibaldi, Felipe Angeles, and

 John Reed.
 From the rooftop of the El

-Paso Laundry on Santa
+Paso Laundry on Santa Fe Street,

-many from El Paso had a "ringside seat" to the Mexican
+had a "ringside seat" to the Mexican Revolution.

-Romo also turns his critical eye to El Paso’s many Spanish newspapers, which provided a voice for
+Romo also turns his critical eye to El Paso’s many Spanish newspapers, which

-the city's Mexicanos and Chicanos, against the ugly
+provided a voice for the city's Mexicanos and

-stereotypes propagated by the El Paso
+Chicanos, against the ugly stereotypes propagated by the El Paso Times and the El Paso

-Times and the El Paso Herald.
-In 1916, El Paso Mayor Tom Lea, Sr. attempted
+Herald.
+In 1916, El Paso Mayor Tom

-to suppress these Spanish dailies, and encouraged the closure of the border
+Lea, Sr. attempted to suppress these Spanish dailies, and encouraged the

-because of his paranoid fear of ‘unclean’ Mexicans.
+closure of the border because of his paranoid fear of ‘unclean’ Mexicans.

 But probably the